Intake & Routing Workflows for Public Records & FOIA Automation

 Secure Ingestion & Classification Boundaries

-Unstructured submissions require deterministic parsing before classification.
-Email & Form Parsing Pipelines extract requestor metadata, attachment manifests, and statutory language markers while stripping executable payloads and normalizing character encodings.
-Classification engines then apply sensitivity labels aligned with NIST SP 800-53 controls, ensuring that downstream handlers only access data commensurate with their clearance and role-based access policies.
+Unstructured submissions require deterministic parsing before any classification decision.
+The Email & Form Parsing Pipelines extract requester metadata, attachment manifests, and statutory-language markers while stripping executable payloads and normalizing character encodings; scanned attachments are handed to the OCR Processing Pipelines so image-only PDFs become searchable, classifiable text rather than opaque blobs.
+Classification engines then apply sensitivity labels aligned with the categories in FOIA Request Taxonomy Design, ensuring downstream handlers only access data commensurate with their clearance and role-based access policies.
+A request that cannot be parsed deterministically is routed to a quarantine queue for human review, never guessed at.

 Production-Grade Python Implementation